One of South Australia’s Leading Barristers Chambers

 Antonella Rodriguez

-Antonella has practised primarily in family law since her admission in 2018 and she is pleased to accept briefs in all areas of family law, including parenting and financial matters as well as ICL and legal aid work.
+Antonella has practised primarily in family law since her admission in 2018 and she is pleased to accept briefs in all areas of family law.

 Antonella commenced her legal career as the Legal Associate to the Honourable Justice Berman in the Family Court of Australia (as it then was).
 She gained significant exposure to complex litigation both in respect of parenting and financial matters and further, had the opportunity to assist the Judicial Council on Cultural Diversity with a number of key projects including a literature review on cultural considerations in alternative dispute resolution.